Magnika/Byggern/README.md

   - Printing in console
     - Make sure that Baud Rate is the same as specified in uart_init().
     - to print in console run "sudo minicom -D /dev/ttyACM0"

+## NOTE FROM 26.10.
+  I ran into an issue where there is zero response from the Arduino board.
+Tested agains another group's board and that works.
+So think there is a hardware problem on our board.